Nevuqe/nqc/README.md

 What is NQC?
 ============

-Nevuqe Core (NQC) is an operating system that is based on the FreeBSD operating system.
-This means that it leverages the features and functionality of FreeBSD to provide a stable and secure environment for running various applications and services.
+Nevuqe Core (NQC) is an operating system that is based on the NQC operating system.
+This means that it leverages the features and functionality of NQC to provide a stable and secure environment for running various applications and services.

 For more information and resources on NQC, you can visit the Nevuqe developer site at [developer.nevuqe.com](https://developer.nevuqe.com).